 I have been in deep study of brother Malcolm X. This study extends beyond my reading of Manning Marable’s renowned book on Malcolm, but delves into the thoughts and writings of other historians.
 Marable addresses a number of interesting notes regarding Malcolm that were unaddressed in other works.
 The most interesting point deals with Malcolm’s sexuality.
-Though Manning did not explicitly state that Malcolm was a homosexual and a bi-sexual, he did implicitly conclude that this was a topic in which Malcolm dealt with.
+Though Manning did not explicitly state that Malcolm was bisexual, he did implicitly conclude that this was a topic in which Malcolm dealt with.
 Keep in mind that this topic should not be a big surprise, as Marable briefly points out in the video clip below.
 The key thing noted by Marable was Malcolm’s deliberate omission about elements of his sexuality; we all know about Malcolm’s sexual appetite for both white and black women; however, as noted by Marable, there were hints about Malcolm’s sexuality beyond women.
 To be transparent here, once Malcolm left the days of being Detroit Red, he would speak against what he called sexual sins: homosexuality, adultery, sex outside of marriage, etc. It was the sexual impurity of Elijah Muhammad that aided the tension between Malcolm X and the Nation of Islam (NOI).
 Muhammad was responsible for a number of illegitimate children during his reign.

 In truth, do I believe this is a topic worth discussing?
 Not really.
 But I do believe that if a historian aims to paint a picture of a historical and public figure, that historian should be wholly objective and clear in the process.
 Are people upset that historians are writing about Martin Luther King Jr.’s infidelity issues?
 Sure they are.
 But is it fair to exclude that information?
 I do not think so.